-The Planning Commission may include specific performance standard for the proposed new use in their written findings based on mitigation of the following impacts:
+The Planning Commission may include specific performance standard for the proposal in their written findings based on mitigation of the following impacts:

 - a.
 Erosion;

 - b.
-Excessive water runoff:
+Excessive water runoff;

 - c.
 Environmental hazards;

 - d.
 Visual or auditory impacts;

 - e.
-Traffic hazards:
+Traffic hazards;

 - f.
 Traffic congestion;

 - g.
 Impact on public facilities;

 - h.
-Fiscal Impact; and,
+Fiscal Impact; and

 - i.
 Any unusual impact associated with the proposed use.

 The City Council at their next public meeting shall set a date for a public hearing to consider the Planning Commission recommendation.
-The date for the public hearing shall be within thirty (30)) days of the receipt of the Planning Commission recommendation.
+The date for the public hearing shall be within thirty (30) days of the receipt of the Planning Commission recommendation.
 At the public hearing, the City Council shall review the application and the Planning Commission's recommendations, take public testimony, and make a final decision.
 The City Council may decide to:

 - a.
-Deny the application to add or delete a use; or - b.
-Refer the matter back to the Planning Commission for further study with the provision that if be returned to the Council within sixty (60) days; or - c.
-Accept the application, including any performance standards which it deems necessary to mitigate impacts created by an added use.
+Deny the application; or - b.
+Refer the matter back to the Planning Commission for further study with the provision that it be returned to the Council within sixty (60) days; or - c.
+Accept the application, including any performance standards, which it deems necessary to mitigate impacts created by proposal.